Public Administration (J.D./M.P.A.)

 - Credit hours:

 Why Earn a J.D./M.P.A. in Public Administration at UND?

 UND's M.P.A. program establishes your credentials as a person who understands the challenges of public management, and how to design and analyze public policy.

 As a student in UND's joint J.D./M.P.A. program, you'll be able to count six credits of law school classes toward your M.P.A., while you count an equal number of M.P.A. classes to your law degree.
 That can save at least a semester in time.

 This joint program typically takes four years, but you can finish even more quickly by taking summer courses.

 While you'll need to attend law classes in person, all M.P.A. classes are available in a live, online feed.
 Candidates for UND's joint J.D./M.P.A. program need to be accepted to both the School of Law and the School of Graduate Studies.

-Network of Schools of Public Policy, Affairs and Administration (NASPAA), American Bar Association
+This joint public administration program is accredited by the Network of Schools of Public Policy, Affairs and Administration (NASPAA) and the American Bar Association (ABA).